US to cut troops in Iraq, Afghanistan by January | DW | 17.11.2020

 "This is consistent with our established plans and strategic objectives, supported by the American people, and does not equate to a change in US policy or objectives," said Miller, whom Trump appointed last week after firing Mark Epser.

-Trump, who is set to leave the White House after losing the US presidential election to Joe Biden, had previously threatened to pull out all troops in both countries by the end of December.
+Trump, who is set to leave the White House after losing the US presidential election to Joe Biden, had previously vowed to pull out all troops in both countries by Christmas.

 Earlier Tuesday, NATO Secretary-General Jens Stoltenberg warned against a hasty troop withdrawal from Afghanistan, saying "the price for leaving too soon or in an uncoordinated way could be very high."